-A. Core course on Feminist Theory: Michaelmas Term
+A. Core Course: Feminist Theory

-Taught through 8 lectures given by specialists from a range of disciplines who all have research experience in the field of women's studies, and a weekly two-hour seminar, chaired by two academics.
+This course is runs in Michaelmas Term, and is taught through lectures given by specialists from a range of disciplines who all have research experience in the field of women's, gender and sexuality studies, and a two-hour seminar, chaired by two academics.